 And while it is a little uncomfortable to turn the focus inward during this time, we also feel it is important to be transparent.

-And while we work toward these more ambitious undertakings, we are also focused on meeting immediate needs of our communities and our grantees.
+And while we work toward these more ambitious undertakings, we have also been focused on meeting immediate needs of our communities and our grantees.
 In thinking through where we can be most effective, we have taken the following initial steps as an organization.

 Adapting to change

 Like many, as the crisis unfolded we quickly moved to remote operations.
-We’re staying home, but we’re staying committed to working with grantees and new partners to respond and rebuild.
+Presently, we’re still staying home, and we’re staying committed to working with grantees and new partners to respond and rebuild.